np422/Op5util/Readme.md

 NAME
     op5util - A small utility to perform common Op5 administration tasks from the command line

     About authentication, if you supply username/password as options, they will be used.
-If username/password options isn't supplied the environment variables OP5USER and
-    OP5PASS will be used.
+If username/password options isn't supplied the environment variables OP5USER and OP5PASS will be used.
 If there are no environment variables set the file pointed to by --authfile or the default file ~/.op5pass will be read.
     The file format is a single line with username and password separated by a : (colon).
 The supplied credentials shoud be an account with administrative privileges.

     This application uses the REST-api described at https://your.op5.sever/api/help.
-Although TLS/SSL is used no verification of the certificate isdon as most Op5-servers have a self-signed certificate.
+Although TLS/SSL is used no verification of the certificate isdon as most Op5-servers have a self-signed certificate from the default install.

 SYNOPSIS
     op5util [global options] command [command options] [arguments...]